 #3 – Use of an aluminum reflective mulch produces a reflection that deters the flies from attacking the plants.

 #4 – For a minor infestation, blasting plants with a strong jet of water to chase the whiteflies away.
-The water can also clear up other unwanted garden pests like aphids.
+The water can also get rid of garden pests like aphids.

-As mentioned above intermixing plants and flowers can attract an abundance of other beneficial insects for biological control.
-However, if you notice an increase of white flies avoid planting some host plants such as lantana, hibiscus and salvia where whitefly hang out.
+As mentioned above intermixing plants and flowers can attract an abundance of their natural enemies or beneficial insects for biological control.

 The Advantages Of Natural Methods Include: